-11.14 AV/AV+/CA settings
+11.14.1 AV/AV+

-The Star Cool AV+ is a system designed to automatically regulate the internal atmosphere of the container using greatly reduced energy consumption compared to manual or other automated fresh air systems.
-With a respiring cargo, the container's atmosphere attains the desired gas composition based on entered setpoints for maximum CO_2 , or minimum O_2 via the controller which accurately regulates the exchange of CO_2 for O_2 using ambient air.
+The Star Cool AV/AV+ is an application designed to automatically regulate the internal atmosphere of the container using greatly reduced energy consumption compared to manual or other automated fresh air systems.
+With a respiring cargo, the container's atmosphere attains the desired gas composition based on entered setpoints for maximum CO_2 via the controller which accurately regulates the exchange of CO_2 for O_2 using ambient air.

 Perishables will generate CO_2 via respiration, leading to an increase in the CO_2 and a proportional decrease in O_2 level inside the container.
-If the CO_2 level in the container atmosphere reaches above the pre-set CO_2 max level or the O_2 level reaches below the pre-set O_2 minimum level, the air exchange valve will open and thereby lower the CO_2 level and raise in O_2 by diluting with ambient air.
-For AV+ setpoints are entered via the display: Max CO_2 level range 1-12% and minimum O_2 range 1-19% or OFF.
-If O_2 is set to OFF, ventilation is solely controlled by CO_2 setpoint, and if CO_2 is OFF ventilation is solely controlled by O_2 setpoint.
+If the CO_2 level in the container atmosphere reaches above the pre-set CO_2 max level, the air exchange valve will open and thereby lower the CO_2 level and raise in O_2 by diluting with ambient air.

+For AV+ setpoints are entered via the display: Max CO_2 level range 1 - 19.8%.
 The relation between O_2 and CO_2 in the atmosphere of the container is as illustrated: